IBM/aspera-cli/README.erb.md

 ## Aspera Transfer Service

-Aka Aspera on Cloud, Aspera on Cloud...
+Note that ATS is now part of Aspera on Cloud.

 ### First time use